smita50/Weathery/README.md

 # Weathery
-This is a weather app that fetches API from Open Weather Map which shows today's weather and other related details of that particular location.
+The Weathery Website is a informative platform that provides up-to-date weather information for the various locations around the world.
+Leveraging the power of the Open Weather Map API, this website delivers accurate and real-time weather data, including today's weather for the specific location